Automattic/wp-desktop/README.md

 If this sparks your interest don't hesitate to send a pull request, send a suggestion, file a bug, or just ask a question.
 Don't forget to check out our [CONTRIBUTING](CONTRIBUTING.md) doc.

+Do be aware that this repository is just for the WordPress.com desktop wrapper.
+If you have something to contribute for Calypso (the app that runs inside of the desktop wrapper and on WordPress.com) then please add it in the [Calypso](https://github.com/Automattic/wp-calypso) repository.

 # Troubleshooting

 If you have any problems running the app please see the [most common issues](docs/troubleshooting.md).